siefca/attribute-filters/docs/COMMON-FILTERS.md

 > Class-level helper – a DSL method that may be used in a model class to setup a filter.

+> Class-level helper aliases – aliases of class-level DSL methods used to setup a filter.

 > Uses set – a global attribute set (assigned to model) that is used to store information on attributes that should be filtered and optional parameters (stored as annotations) that are sometimes used by filtering method.

 > Operates on – data types that the filtering method operates on.